 What are Press and PR Documents?

-Press and PR documents refer to letters, policies, statements, agreements, and contracts.
+Press and PR formal documents refer to letters, policies, statements, agreements, and contracts.
 The press means people who gather news and information, write about them and display information on media.
 On the other hand, public relations (PR) refer to managing and spreading information between businesses, organizations, and the public.
 Public relations is not the same as marketing because PR works to make coverage for free.